yegor256/blog/static/testimonials.md

 "You are great at writing code that is painful to understand, use and explain."&mdash;[Ross W.](http://www.yegor256.com/2015/12/08/temporal-coupling-between-method-calls.html#comment-2401444164)

+"The author is the type of person that embodies everything that's wrong with this industry: hypocritical, holds people to a standard he doesn't meet, lacks basic empathy and the ability to put himself in another person's shoes&mdash;some kind of coward/sociopath hybrid.
+Would be laughable if it wasn't pathetic."&mdash;[NoOne](http://www.yegor256.com/2015/12/22/why-dont-you-contribute-to-open-source.html#comment-3099486424)

 "That may be the most stupid use of object orientation I have ever seen"&mdash;[Tor D.](http://www.yegor256.com/2014/05/05/oop-alternative-to-utility-classes.html#comment-2705418724)

 " ... insightless nonsense"&mdash;[`@andreasdotorg`](https://twitter.com/andreasdotorg/status/756138631325061120)